A Himalayan Cutia in Bhutan, an iconic bird of the Himalayan forests. Photo: Steve Matherley

 Day 16: Our campsite is in the heart of prime mid-altitude forest and provides us with opportunities to study the birds of this rich biotope.
 We’ll spend the day birding in the forests between there and Gelephu, having breakfast and lunch in the field.
 We expect to arrive at Gelephu, our base for the following night, in the early evening.
 Today’s key species will include Grey Peacock Pheasant, Wreathed Hornbill, Whistling Hawk-Cuckoo, Pin-tailed Green and Mountain Imperial Pigeons, Violet Cuckoo, Dark-rumped Swift, Long-tailed Broadbill, Rufous-necked Laughingthrush, Sultan Tit, and we stand another chance of encountering the enigmatic Beautiful Nuthatch.
 Night in a hotel in Gelephu.

-Day 17: We’ll spend the morning exploring the forested hill slopes around Gelephu, a bustling border town lying at the junction of the Himalayas and the Brahmaputra flood plain.
-Here we may find species such as Grey Peacock Pheasant, Wreathed Hornbill, Whistling Hawk-Cuckoo, Pin-tailed Green-Pigeon, Violet Cuckoo, and Sultan Tit.
-In the afternoon we’ll reluctantly leave Bhutan and drive south into Assam, India, and onwards to Guwahati.
+Day 17: We’ll spend the early morning exploring another site near Gelephu, a bustling border town lying at the junction of the Himalayas and the Brahmaputra flood plain.
+Later we’ll reluctantly leave Bhutan and drive south into Assam, India, and onwards to Guwahati.
 We make several brief stops on the way to this, the logistical hub of northeastern India.
 We’re sure to see several Lesser Adjutants and possibly Greater Adjutant en route.
 Night in Guwahati.

 Day 18: After another hour or two birding around Guwahati where highlights could include Small Pratincole, Blue-tailed Bee-eater, Citrine Wagtail, Rusty-rumped Warbler and Striated Grassbird we’ll transfer to the airport arriving in plenty of time to catch our flight back to Delhi.
-Once in Delhi we’ll transfer to an airport hotel for an opportunity to freshen up and have a leisurely dinner before transferring to the airport where the tour ends.
+Once in Delhi we’ll transfer to an airport hotel for an opportunity to freshen up and have a leisurely dinner before transferring to the international airport where the tour ends.